B&C Records (CAS 1029)

 Peak UK Chart Position - 45 (2 weeks on chart)

-The change in line up created an overall harsher and heavier sound than Hark! despite the absence of drums.
+This second album introduced Martin Carthy and Peter Knight, creating what some called the first Folk 'Super Group'.
+These changes created a harsher, heavier sound than Hark! despite the absence of drums.
 It was also more progressive and experimental.
-Part of the new sound was Carthy playing the electric guitar for the first time in the same style he played acoustic.
+Part of the new sound was Carthy playing the electric guitar for the first time.
+He described his playing style as similar to how he played acoustic but that he found he needed to 'do less' to still create a full sound.
 Widely regarded as a defining album in English Electric Folk music.

 The title comes from the 'Cutty Wren' ceremony where the Wren is treated like a King, hence also the track 'The King' on the album.
-Was Melody Makers folk album of the year at the time.
+The album was Melody Makers folk album of the year.

 Maddy Prior - Vocals, Vocals, Spoons, Tabor, Tambourine;